peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

   transport to attest themselves as trustworthy, and then retrieve X.509 Certificates for their official HTTPS Federation Entity ID.

-- Federation Entities that want to ask and obtain X.509 Certificate for one or more public cryptographic keys published in their Entity Configuration, as defined in {{Section 3 of OPENID-FED}}{: relative="#section-3"}.
+- Federation Entities that want to ask for and obtain X.509 Certificate for use in other protocols.

 # Terminology